bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 ###[Original SolidWorks file](721-80304.SLDPRT)

-Luckily Parallax generously supplies files for all the parts in the ELEV-8!
+Parallax generously supplies files for all the parts in the ELEV-8!

-But SolidWorks is crazy expensive, so instead I imported the part into...
+But SolidWorks is [way too fancy](https://www.cati.com/blog/2015/04/how-much-does-solidworks-cost/) for me, so instead I import the part into...

 ###[OnShape](https://www.onshape.com/)